leportella/federal-road-accidents/README.md

 * Undersampling: restrict the number of available samples to the same number of the least represented cathegory.
 * Reducing classes: reduced the smallest class to create only 2 (less unbalanced) classes

+## Best model

+I got a model with accuracy of 0.617, which seems pretty good for a real case with no indications if there could be a model that predicts the accidents.
+The best model was the Random Forest Classifier with class weigth balanced.
+The model can be seen in Notebook 02.